sepen/docker-crux/README.md

 `crux:updated` or `crux:<CRUX_VERSION>-updated`

 They are an up-to-date variant based on an unofficial CRUX ISO built with updated packages for avoiding long compile times due to updates after an official release.
-This ISO is contributed by Matt Housh and available from his site [crux.ninja](https://crux.ninja/updated-iso/).
+This updated ISO is contributed by Matt Housh and available from his site [crux.ninja](https://crux.ninja/).

 For this variant, there are also subvariants like `updated-slim` and `updated-setup`, etc.